Soojin-Lee0819/Computational-Artwork/Feb9/README.md

 Before I start coding, I explored preloaded Java Examples and Daniel Shiffman's contributed examples in Processing.

 I have studied some example codes on ArrayObjects.
-Incorporating this with what I have learnt in class on Feburary 4th, I started with creating an animation of fish positioned in an array that are floating around within its array box in randomized speed.
+Incorporating this with what I have learnt in class on OOP, I started with creating an animation of fish positioned in an array that are floating around within its array box in randomized speed.

 **Creating Fish Animation**